bear245/CLAprep/README.md

 # CLAprep
-Documentation, Code examples and other materials for preparation to NI CLA exam
+Documentation, few code examples, and other materials for preparation to NI CLA exam